kj2797/Scrape_It/README.md

 Before proceeding, add the website from which data will be scraped.
 Set the limits of the open and close ports.
+It is adviced to take prior permission of the website owner to avoid accessing proprietary data.